 If you suffered a whiplash injury, it will be valued in accordance with the tariff set out in the Whiplash Injury Regulations 2021.
 These are fixed amounts.
 We’ve listed a few examples in the table above.
 Any additional injuries that are not covered by the tariff will be valued in the traditional manner.

 Direct any questions about claiming for snow accidents to an advisor from our team.
-They can also value your claim for free.
+They can also value your claim as part of your free consultation.

 If you have a valid personal injury claim following a snow or ice car accident, then you could seek support from a solicitor who has experience with this type of case.
 Our team of advisors could review your claim, and they may connect you with a solicitor from our panel.